 My first question (as his friend and “outside guy”) was, “What did you learn in the meeting today?”
 He stumbled over his words, looking for something to say.
-The answer was obvious: he didn’t learn anything.
+The answer was obvious: he hadn’t learned anything.
 The meeting had ended up being about his audience and his thoughts.
 This was a lost opportunity for sure.

 Then, I thought back on my own career development and how many times I had done the same thing—sad, but true.
 All of this raises the great question, “How much should we talk and when should we simply be quiet?”

 First, what is the context?
 If you are a comedian onstage, then you have the stage and you can talk all you want.
-But, if you are an exec or a salesperson or a spouse or a parent or a friend, then the rules are a little different.
+But, if you are an executive, a salesperson, a spouse, a parent or a friend, then the rules are a little different.
 Talking has a rhythm to it.
 There is a give and take, unless you are lecturing in a class.
 Even then, the most effective teachers will use the appropriate rhythm.

 Let me give you some thoughts on how you can rate yourself on your “talking quotient.”
 We have an in-depth tool that measures these traits, but I’ll start with a few thoughts to consider.
-First, if you get energy from conversation and being around people, then those behaviors will make you more prone to visiting.
-If you also have low self-control, then you will tend toward being impulsive in your visiting and easily get off-task or waste time.
+First, if you get energy from conversation and being around people, then those behaviors will make you more prone to socializing.
+Second, if you also have low self-control, then you will tend toward being impulsive in your conversations and easily get off-task or waste time.
 Third, if you like being onstage or the center of attention, then you will certainly enjoy controlling the “microphone,” which means you will tend to dominate the discussion.
 This can even happen with clients.

-If you call me and say you are a salesperson and ask for a meeting, good luck getting a positive response.
+If you call me asking for a meeting and say you are a salesperson, good luck getting a positive response.
 However, I love meeting with people who are concerned about my company and my team’s needs.
 I like meeting with people who want to “serve” us.